xerrf/Learning-React/basics/README.md

 ```

 ### Classes
 ES6 uses the `class` keyword to make a class, and inheritence is supported with the `extends` keyword.
 Properties are variables assigned to a class or object.
 Likewise, methods are functions attached to a class or object.
-Writing new JS means that we don't have to use constructores anymore.
+Writing new JS means that we don't have to use constructors anymore.
 Functions can be assigned to properties.

 ```
 class Person extends Human {